Mr. Popo: Voice acting

-Mr. Popo is voiced by Toku Nishio in the original series and Yasuhiko Kawazu in Kai.
+Mr. Popo is voiced by Toku Nishio in the original series, Yasuhiko Kawazu in Kai, and Kimiko Saitō in Dragon Ball Daima.
 Prior to Kawazu, Dai Matsumoto voiced him in Budokai 3 and Budokai Tenkaichi.
 In English, he was voiced by Alvin Sanders in the Ocean dub, and by Chris Cason and Christopher Sabat in the Funimation dubs.
 Cason's lines as Popo in the original airings of Dragon Ball Z were dubbed over by Sabat by the time the remastered DVDs were released, only for Cason to take over again as Mr. Popo in Kai.
 Other English voice actors include Doug Rand, who voiced Mr. Popo in the AB Groupe dub of the sixth DBZ film; Apollo Abraham, who was heard in the obscure Philippine dub of said film by Creative Products Corp.; and David Alan Pettitt, who lent his voice in the Blue Water dubs of Dragon Ball and Dragon Ball GT.
 Sabat in particular is fond of the character, and was hopeful that the character would eventually be added into the roster of the popular fighting game Dragon Ball FighterZ as part of future downloadable content.